Concurrency

 channel.send(ch, [1, 2, 3])

 channel.send places a value into the channel’s buffer.
-If the buffer is full, the current task blocks: the scheduler runs other pending tasks to drain the channel, then retries.
+If the buffer is full, the current task is parked until space opens up.
+The OS thread is not blocked — it runs other tasks in the meantime.
 If the channel is closed, sending is an error.

 Returns Unit.